sumanbgl/udacity_suse_cloud_native_foundations_course/README-sprint2.md

 Today: Plan to revise Helm concepts from lesson 5.
 Watching https://www.youtube.com/watch?v=ks7tVTxH8FM to learn kubernetes operator concepts.
 Blockers: No blockers so far.

+**Day 17: 25th July 2021**
+Yesterday: Started with revision of Helm concepts from lesson 5.
+Today: Plan to complete revision of Helm concepts from lesson 5.
+Debug and fix the container error in my k3s cluster.
+Blockers: None so far.